Pankaj-M-Deori/Social-Buzz-Content-Analysis-Analytic-Report-/README.md

 Using over 1,000 content pieces and 24,000+ user reactions, this report helps answer key business questions with clarity and precision through dynamic visuals.

+# Business Questions Answered
+- Which content categories generate the most engagement?

+- What are the most popular types of content (such as, photo, video, GIF, audio)?

+- What is the overall user sentiment toward content?

+- Are there specific times of day when users are more active?

+- How many content pieces fail to generate any engagement at all?